rrwen/twitter2pg/README.md

 ## Usage

-The usage examples demonstrate how to get Twitter data into a PostgreSQL table with a `tweets` jsonb column:
+The usage examples show how to get Twitter data into a PostgreSQL table named `twitter_data` with a `tweets` jsonb column:

 row | tweets
 --- | ---